Complexity classification of local Hamiltonian problems: Characterisations of diagonalisability by local unitaries

 The same idea works for arbitrary $k$, though in part (3) we need the matrices to commute for any choice of a single qubit where they hit each other; we omit the proof.
-Also observe that characterisation (3) gives an efficient test for whether $H$ is diagonalisable by local unitaries.
+Also observe that characterisation (3) gives an efficient test for whether $\{H_n\}$ is simultaneously diagonalisable by a local unitary.
+Note that the diagonalising unitary $U$ is never unique: it suffices for $U$ to diagonalise the matrix $A$ in characterisation (2), and it is easy to see that if $U$ diagonalises $A$, then so does the matrix $XU$.

 Yet another equivalent characterisation of this property\footnote{We would like to thank an anonymous referee for pointing this out.} is that a 2-qubit matrix $H$ is locally diagonalisable if and only if there exists a single-qubit matrix $A$, not proportional to $I$, such that $[A \otimes I, H] = [H, I \otimes A] = 0$.
 As the existence of such a matrix can be tested by solving a system of linear equations, this characterisation gives an alternative efficient test for local diagonalisability.